|

 the boards on the wrong sides (or backwards), thereby tilting the face of the

-boards to the back of the tunic rather than the front, as seen here on GFM
+boards to the back of the tunic rather than the front, as seen here on GFM Sperrle’s tunic.
+Evidence like this is a good thing for

-like this is a good thing for collectors to keep in mind when adhering too
+collectors to keep in mind when adhering too tightly to

-Even at the Generalfeldmarschall level the simplest regulations were
+the Generalfeldmarschall level the simplest

-aware of regulations, nor been given a matched set to work with. |
+always been aware of regulations, nor been given a matched set to work with. |

 |

-Another ‘absolute’ often bantered about by collectors
+Another ‘absolute’ often bantered about by

-backing.
-This is not always the
+through the backing.
+This is not

-do.
-Materials used for the prongs
+both examples.
+Materials used for

-can also vary.
-(Costello Collection) |
+the prongs can also vary.
+(Private Collection) |

 |